edwelker/website/content/posts/high-performance-css-code-design.md

 ### Font-size

-It’s rare for sites to use multiple sizes of body text on one page, or site wide.
+It's rare for sites to use multiple sizes of body text on one page, or site wide.
 Therefore most font-size properties are likely used to define header-like text sizes.
 [Ms. Sullivan does an excellent job pointing out](http://www.stubbornella.org/content/2010/07/01/top-5-mistakes-of-massive-css/), that of a finite number of font-sizes that can be used on a page, there are even fewer that a user can differentiate (for example the difference between 15px and 16px browser font sizes).
 Font-size therefore is usually a code smell for repeating headers.

 ### Mingling box model, visual formatting model, and presentational properties

 The CSS specification groups similar properties into sections.
 The Box model is the most famous (because it had previously been the most infamous).
 Everyone is familiar with its margins, paddings, and borders building on widths and heights.
 The Visual formatting model uses the display, position, float, clear, and z-index properties to dictate the layout of the boxes in the document.
-The CSS specification makes no mention of "presentational properties," but that’s a term I use to include color, background, font, and text properties that style the boxes or their contents.
+The CSS specification makes no mention of "presentational properties," but that's a term I use to include color, background, font, and text properties that style the boxes or their contents.

 Separating selectors along these lines allows for greater code reuse.
 The box model properties are the most easily re-used of the three.
 It is not uncommon for a number of boxes on the page to share the same properties, so moving these properties into a new class will allow you to apply these styles in a consistent and efficient manner.
 The visual formatting properties are typically less likely to be reused, therefore separating them from the boxes will allow greater reuse of both the visual formatting and box properties.

 It must be noted, however, that there will be cases where the same box model properties will often be paired with the same visual formatting properties.
 In that case it is perfectly acceptable to leave them coupled together.

 Presentational properties are the least likely set to be reused.
-This isn’t surprising because they are typically dependent on the contents of the boxes.
+This isn't surprising because they are typically dependent on the contents of the boxes.
 That makes these the most logical candidate for extraction, because doing so will increase the usability of the remaining properties.

 Keep in mind we are still trying to build a consistent API for others to use.
 Creating new patterns of box model, visual formatting model, and presentational property oriented classes will give future developers a wide range of flexibility to mix-and-match these classes while styling new elements.